-The challenge – understanding the employee global mobility experience
+The challenge – develop a global mobility research programme

 How does a major company monitor a global mobility and relocation programme across many countries?
 How does it ensure the employee experience is a positive one for all involved, so retaining valuable talent?
 Global organisations spend millions on relocating key staff around the world; they spend fortunes on relocation expenses, housing, schooling and benefits packages, yet often fail to track employee experience over the entire journey, and after repatriation.